 In this paper, we have studied the consensus problem for heterogeneous multi-agent systems by a new feedforward control approach and optimal control theory.
-The proposed new distributed controller has contained two parts: a distributed feedforward controller has been designed based on the information of agents and its neighbors, and then an optimal consensus controller based on observers involving agent's historical state information has been obtained by solving Riccati equations.
-Different from the existing consensus control algorithms, the current algorithm has removed the requirements for designing an additional distributed observer and for solving a set of regulator equations.
-It is shown that the corresponding cost function under the proposed distributed controllers was asymptotically optimal.
-The proposed consensus algorithm can be directly reduced to the homogeneous systems.
-Simulation example indicated the effectiveness of the proposed scheme, the proposed approach can achieve a faster convergence than the conventional algorithms.
+Different from the traditional algorithms, the proposed new distributed controller contains two parts: a distributed feedforward controller was designed based on the information of agents and its neighbors, and then an optimal consensus controller based on observers involving agent's historical state information was obtained by solving Riccati equations.
+Different from the existing consensus control algorithms, the current proposed algorithm has removed the requirements for designing an additional distributed observer and for solving a set of regulator equations.
+It is shown that the corresponding cost function under the proposed distributed controllers is asymptotically optimal.
+The proposed consensus algorithm can be directly applied to the homogeneous systems case, therefore, a unified design framework is provided to solve the consensus problem for heterogeneous system and homogeneous system.
+Simulation example indicated the effectiveness of the proposed scheme, and the proposed approach can achieve a faster convergence than the conventional algorithms.

 \ifCLASSOPTIONcaptionsoff

 \fi